I want to talk about making a complaint

-If you have concerns about your therapy, please try speaking to your therapist first to try to sort out the issue directly with them.
+If you have concerns about your therapy, please try speaking to your therapist first to try to resolve the issue directly with them.

-If you feel you can’t speak to your therapist, you can talk to our Ask Kathleen service.
+If you feel you can’t speak to your therapist, you can talk to our Get help with counselling concerns service.
 They can answer any questions you may have and offer guidance on what to do next.

-You’ll need to tell us how you have tried to resolve the issue, or explain why this has not been possible, when you make your complaint.
+If you decide to make a complaint, you’ll need to tell us how you have tried to resolve the issue, or explain why this has not been possible.

-If your therapist works for a BACP organisational member, you should complain through their internal complaints procedures.
+If your therapist works for a BACP organisational member, you should complain through their internal complaints procedures first.
 Contact your counselling service provider for details.

-If you need help filling in the form, or if you have any problems in making your complaint in writing, please call us on 01455 883300.
+If you need help filling in the form, or have any problems making your complaint, please email us at firstname.lastname@example.org.

 What happens next

-We'll contact you to confirm we've received your complaint and will talk you through any further information we need.
+We'll contact you to confirm we've received your complaint and will talk you through the process and any further information we may need.

 It may take up to 12 to 18 months to complete the complaints procedure.
 For more information, please see: